AdobeDocs/commerce-admin.en/help/content-design/widget-create.md

 ---
-title: Create and Manage Widgets
+title: Create and manage widgets
 description: Learn how to create and manage the widgets that automatically update content across your store.
 exl-id: 680f2f41-ec51-4ac6-9e92-2817591af3e6
 ---
-# Create and Manage Widgets
+# Create and manage widgets

 Widgets are reusable components.
 You can easily create widgets, and modify existing ones to automatically update content across your store.
 You can also delete widgets that are no longer in use.